buwilliams/learn-posthog/README.md

 # Learn PostHog

-This repo is where I'm working on sample projects to help me learn the tech stack at PostHog.
-I'm an experienced developer and new to most of PostHog's tech stack and source code.
+A project to help me and others get up to speed on PostHog's tech stack and various bits of advice that make working at PostHog even better.

 ## Notes about learning